sbt/sbt-git/README.md

 * `useSystemGitOnlyForOperations` - use system git only.
 * `useJGitOnlyForOperations` - use JGit only.

-The older `useJGit` and `useReadableConsoleGit` helpers are deprecated aliases for command-operation JGit and read-only system git behavior, respectively.
+The older `useJGit` helper remains available and now selects JGit for both read-only metadata and explicit git operations.
+The older `useReadableConsoleGit` helper remains available as a compatibility alias for forcing read-only metadata to use system git.

 These settings can be included in your project's `git.sbt` or in `~/.sbt/1.0/git.sbt` -- for example, to force JGit and prevent sbt-git from shelling out, either file can have the following contents:

-    useJGitOnlyForReads
-    useJGitOnlyForOperations
+    useJGit

 Or you can `set` the appropriate setting in the sbt prompt: